Pavan-1997/Linux-Shell_Basic_Commands/README.md

   (Shows the system's memory usage and available memory)

+- `free -h`

+  (Displays the system's memory usage in a human-readable format)

 - `top`

   (Provides real-time system monitoring, displaying information about processes and system usage)